smittytone/BuildAPIAccess/README.md

 BuildAPIAccess requires the (included) class Connexion, though this is a simple class for the bundles an [NSURLConnection](https://developer.apple.com/library/prerelease/mac/documentation/Cocoa/Reference/Foundation/Classes/NSURLConnection_Class/index.html) and associated data.

+## Build API Authorization

+Making use of the Build API requires an Electric Imp developer account and an API key associated with that account.
+API keys can be requested from Electric Imp, as [detailed here](https://electricimp.com/docs/buildapi/).

 ## Devices

 Devices are stored internally as [NSMutableDictionary](https://developer.apple.com/library/prerelease/mac/documentation/Cocoa/Reference/Foundation/Classes/NSMutableDictionary_Class/) objects with the following keys: